 "When I saw their times on Friday, I told myself: Jesus Christ, it will be a nightmare here.
 Impressive.
 In Malaysia, I am sure that something will change.
 I want to win there because it is a track that I like.
 It suits our tyres".

-In 2005 Montoya will race with McLaren: are you still happy about this decision?
+Montoya will race with McLaren in 2005: are you still happy about this decision?

 "Two years ago, Williams was in the same conditions after the first Grand Prix.
 Then we won in Malaysia".

-Even Mario Theissen, BMW-Motorsport director, is amazed by Scuderia Ferrari’s dominance:
+Mario Theissen, who is the BMW-Motorsport director, is amazed by Scuderia Ferrari's dominance:

 "The result does not really match our expectations, especially not the size of the gap to Ferrari.
 Today we could have been aiming for 3rd and 4th place at most.
-Our lap times were similar to Alonso’s ones.
-Shame for Juan Pablo’s mistake.
-Ferrari proved that they remain the leading team but let’s be careful: the order can change multiple time during a season.
-Let’s think to 2003, for example.
-I am curious to see if Ferrari will also dominate in Malaysia".
+Our lap times were similar to Alonso' ones.
+Shame for Juan Pablo's mistake.
+Ferrari proved that they remain the leading team but let's be careful: the order can change multiple time during a season.
+Let's think to 2003, for example.
+I am curious to see whether Ferrari will dominate in Malaysia".

-The Formula 1 Circus prepares the luggage for Malaysia.
-On the 21st March 2004, the second round of the season will take place at Sepang.
-In the meantime, Ferrari gives Schumacher a couple of days off and calls Barrichello in Europe to do the testing in preparation for the next race.
-The Brazilian driver and Luca Badoer will try the old F2003-GA and the fourth F2004, which exited from the Maranello factory, at Valencia.
-The three cars, that were brought at Melbourne, will be directly transported to the Sepang circuit.
-This week’s testing will also allow Ferrari to do in-depth work on the F2004.
-Not content with this fantastic success, immediately after the race, the Maranello technicians examine the collected data for more than an hour to understand in what areas the car needs to be further improved on.
+The Formula 1 Circus is now preparing the luggage for Malaysia.
+The second round of the season will take place on Sunday 21 March 2004 at Sepang.
+In the meantime, Ferrari gives Schumacher a couple of days off.
+Barrichello will do the European testing in preparation for the next race.
+He and Luca Badoer will try the old F2003-GA and the fourth F2004 car at Valencia, which exited from the Maranello factory.
+The three cars that were brought at Melbourne will be directly transported to the Sepang circuit.
+This week's testing will also allow Ferrari to do in-depth work on the F2004 car.
+The Maranello technicians are not content with the win.
+Immediately after the race, they examine the collected data for more than an hour, in order to understand where the car can be improved.
 This is not good news for the other teams.